 Ribbed Limpet (Lottia digitalis)

-Diet: Ribbed limpets use their tongue made of rows of teeth (called a radula) to scrape off algae to eat.
+Diet: Ribbed limpets use their tongue made of rows of teeth (called a radula) to scrape algae off rocks and mussels to eat.
 Predators of limpets include sea stars, predatory gastropods (like dogwinkles), shorebirds, fish, seals, and more.

 Tide Pool Tidbits: